 Below are the three functions used by the StateMVC class to register such Listener objects.

-Of course, you have a means to remove a listener if and when it’s necessary.
+Of course, you have the means to remove a listener if and when it’s necessary.

 Before and After

 Note, the function, addListener(), does the same thing as the function, addAfterListener().
 The ‘before’ and ‘after’ reference means you can assign listeners that will fire ‘before’ or ‘after’ the Controllers fire.
 Why?
 I don’t know!
 It’s your app! ;)

 Below, you’ll see the twelve events available to you.
 Turn to the WidgetsBindingObserver Class for details.
 Frankly, you may never ever use all these events.
 A few you will use every time, however, most you won’t ever need to use.
 Regardless, this framework allows easy implementation if and when you do.

 There’s functions Flutter apps will always trigger.
 Those include, initState(), didChangeDependencies() and dispose().
 Still others will reflect different stages of the app’s lifecycle.
 These would include, didChangeAppLifecycleState(), deactivate() and didUpdateWidget().
 They’re all listed below and more.

 The same rule that applied to View’s and its Controller applies to its Listeners: A Listener can only access one View at a time.
 Again, a Flutter app, in the course of its lifecycle, with the use of its Navigator and its routes, will go up through a number of Widgets and back again.
 In other words, as routes are followed through the Navigator, the app will go up through a number of build() functions and back down again while it runs.
 The Listener will ‘record’ this progress, but will only access one View (one build() function) at a time.